 - Does Quietum Plus actually work for tinnitus?

 - There is no published independent randomized controlled trial showing Quietum Plus reduces tinnitus.
 It is a proprietary herbal and vitamin blend, and the individual ingredients commonly used in such formulas, such as ginkgo and magnesium, have weak or negative evidence for tinnitus in their own trials.
-Some users report feeling better, but tinnitus has a high placebo response, so personal improvement is not proof the product caused it.
+Personal improvement during use would not prove that the product caused a change, because tinnitus has a high placebo response.

 - Is Quietum Plus a scam?